stas-kuznetsov/andersen-course-kuznetsov/README.md

 # I am interesting DevOps courses because:
 - DevOps and security are interesting for me
 - I want to develop my skills
-- DevOps-engineer has high level of salsry
+- DevOps-engineer has high level of salary

 # I am expecting from DevOps course:
 - to get new knowledges